 The only business model that makes any sense to me is to always, always work to earn referrals and repeat business; I just keep it simple and give my clients what they want.

-One of my many favorite things I love about my day-to-day is that I get to feed my brain while I work.
-When I’m not making friends with my clients, I am listening to books on audio.
-I often cover a few books each week on anything from theology and philosophy to finance and family.
+One of the things I love about my day-to-day is that I get to feed my brain while I work.
+When I’m not making friends with my #awesomeVossome clients, I am listening to audio books #likeaVoss.
+I often cover a few fiction and non-fiction books each week on anything from theology and philosophy to finance and family.

-I am a life-long learner and I firmly believe that a day spent without learning anything is a day wasted, and a mentor once told me that if you’re not moving forward, you’re moving backward!
+I am a life-long learner #likeaVoss and I firmly believe that a day spent without learning anything is a day wasted.
+A wise mentor once told me that if you’re not moving forward, you’re moving backward!

 Self-employment: check.
 My goal is to spend as much quality time with my kids as I can before they’re all grown up.
-Being my own boss means I get to be there when they get off the school bus.
+Being my own boss means I get to be there when they get off the school bus, which is #awesomeVossome.